We left touristy Mykonos. On to Syros, Paros, super touristy Santorini, Naxos and then to the Greek mainland. From Pireaus to the Peleponnese.

 We even developed our latest idea for a potentially extremely successful start-up: offering online selfie – background screens printable on your printer.
 You remain simply in your room, put the printed selfie-background behind you and take the selfie.
 And you have your face in front of the skyline of New York, Paris, Tokyo or Oia.

 That would definitely avoid tourists to squeeze into terribly narrow plane seats for hours.
 All burglaries in their homes during holidays would be avoided.
-And none of them would suffer terrible diarrhoea due to brackish tourist fodder.
+And none of them would suffer terrible diarrhea due to brackish tourist fodder.

 If you’re on concrete only, there’s another chance on the right.

 Back to odd Oia.
 The most famous sight in Oia is its sunset.
 Well, it’s just an ordinary sunset at the sea you may experience everywhere.
 But it’s all about this ordinary sunset being in Oia.
 So 1000s of persons find space on the small terraces oriented towards the evening sun.
 Patiently they wait until the sun says goodbye for the day – or is getting covered by some clouds.
 Then the great moment.
-All take simultaneously their camera, cell phone, tablet, whatever they possess and they have their all impressive pic of the all famous Oia sunset to show their families, friends, enemies, neighbours and in future their grandkids.
+All take simultaneously their camera, cell phone, tablet, whatever they possess and they have their all impressive pic of the all famous Oia sunset to show their families, friends, enemies, neighbors and in future their grandkids.

 Should you be unlucky enough to stand in the 2nd row – no problem.
 No need to directly see the sunset.
 Just watch it on the screens of the guys in front of you.
 It looks as marvellous as the original.